0xPARC/0xparc-intro-book/easy/src/intro.typ

 It is easy to be carried away by the staggering possibilities, and to imagine a perfect "post-cryptographic" world where everyone has control over all their data and everyone's security preferences are completely fulfilled.
-It is also easy to be cynical and assume that these ideas will get no further than the next version of cryptocurrency scams at worst, or of private communication servers at best.
+It is also easy to be cynical and assume that these ideas will go nowhere.
 Reality is always somewhere in the middle; the Internet today offers free search and civilization-scale repositories of information to everyone, but is also used for plenty of frivolous or even antisocial activity.

 No matter what the future actually holds, one thing is clear - it is up to people who are capable, curious, and optimistic to guide the next stage of the evolution of cryptography-based systems.
 We hope that these "easy pieces" will inspire you to read, imagine, and build.